DIYbiosphere/sphere/docs/help/add-entry.md

 3. **Copy and paste [entry template]**
 4. **Fill in your entry**
 5. To save your changes **Commit changes**.
 Don't forget to add in a title.
 6. When you are ready to merge your changes to the original repository **Submit a Pull Request (PR)**.
-Don't forget to add a title and in the comments specify if it's your entry or not, and if a diplomat (contact user for that entry) has been established.
+Don't forget to add a title and in the comments specify if it's your entry or not, and if a manager (contact user for that entry) has been established.
 7. A member will revise your PR, request additional commits from you or approve the PR and merge your changes to the original database.

 **Rejoice!** your entry is now part of the DIYbiosphere database! :clap: :clap: